ACHRAF-BADRI/Car-Accident-detaction-App/README.md

 The `model_weights.h5` model used for accident detection is generated from the `training_cnn.ipynb` notebook.

+## YOLO v3

+Download :
+- The `yolov3.weights` file from this link : .
+- The `yolov3.cfg` file from this link : .
+- Add both Yolo files to the folder "Yolo_Folder".

 ## Usage

 1. **Navigate to the project directory:**